hashlab/use-hash/readme.md

 ## Executing spot anticipation

-To execute a spot anticipatin we do the following request:
+To execute a spot anticipation you may use the request below.

 ```js
 const response = await post(